legendu-net/blog/misc/content/2019-03-06-python-build-tools.markdown

 It is not meant to readers but rather for convenient reference of the author and future improvement.
 **

+poetry, pybuilder and pydoit seem to be good ones.

 ## [pybuilder/pybuilder](https://github.com/pybuilder/pybuilder)